 Barrington Child Custody Attorney

-Advocating for Families for Over 15 Yearsmother with child
+Advocating for Families for Over 15 Years

 Child custody is often one of the most challenging aspects of a divorce case.
 We know you want what’s best for your children, and because the custody process can become complicated and emotional, we want to be there to provide you with the support you need.